palewire/django-postgres-copy/docs/index.rst

                        By default  it is ",".
 This must be a single one-byte character.

+``quote_character``    Specifies the quoting character to be used when a
+                       data value is quoted.
+The default is double-quote.
+                       This must be a single one-byte character.

 ``null``               Specifies the string that represents a null value.
                        The default is an unquoted empty string.
 This must be a single one-byte character.